 The course sites can have a variety of hardware, DAQ, GPIB, SCXI interfacing, and a range of RS-232 and RS-485 modules.

-We are able to teach Interfacing with products from several manufacturers, NI, Measurement Computing, Advantech, Adlink, etc
+We are able to teach Interfacing with products from several manufacturers, NI (National Instruments), Measurement Computing, Advantech, Adlink, etc

 Students need to bring their own computer to the training.
 This is the preferred way, as the computers will have legal LabVIEW copies and student will be familiar with their computer setups and will be able to take away all their work they did during the course on their hard disk.
 Also the student will take away the training manual (several hundred pages) and disks also.

 We can rent machines to you also.

 To get started

 - Tell us what you want to focus on.

 - Tell us what equipment you have to learn.

 - Tell us what you would like to achieve in three days.